Muhanned-Kamar/Capstone_Project_by_Google_Bike_Share_Company/BigQuery-SQL-Codes.md

     FROM `voltaic-quest-344909.project_case_study_1.year_2021_data`
     )

+    -- Created and used this table to get the number of users per day

   #### Second Query (Number Of Users Per Day)

     SELECT  date , member_casual , COUNT (member_casual) AS number_of_users